customerio/cdp-analytics-js/packages/browser/README.md

 ## Other Regions

-If you're using a [different data center](https://customer.io/docs/accounts-and-workspaces/data-centers/) such as our EU region, you can specify an alternate endpoint:
+If you're in our [EU data center](https://customer.io/docs/accounts-and-workspaces/data-centers/) you will need to specify an alternate endpoint:

 ```ts
 import { AnalyticsBrowser } from '@customerio/cdp-analytics-browser'